The Nile Empire: Publication history

 West End Games originally published the cross-genre role-playing game Torg in 1990, and quickly followed up the same year with The Nile Empire, a 126-page softcover paperback written by Ray Winninger with additional material by Greg Farshtey and Michael Stern, interior illustrations by Bob Dvorak, Link Mahone, Francis Mao, Allen Nunis, Dan Panosian, and Tim Wright, and cover art by Daniel Horne.

 Thirty years later, in 2020, Ulisses Spiele published an 80-page hardcover revision for the Torg Eternity rules that included ten adventures written by Greg Gorden, Miranda Horner, Steve Kenson, Wendy Reischl, Bill Slavicsek, Ed Stark, John Terra, Tracy Sizemore, John Wick, Scott Alan Woodard, and Camdon Wright, with art by Ben Acevedo, Emma Beltran, Chris Bivins, and Donald Crank.

 Reception

+Stewart Wieck reviewed the product in the October–November 1990 issue of White Wolf.
+He praised the product's quality and informative value, stating that, "If you play Torg, then this product is a must have."
+He rated it a 4 of 5 possible points.

 In the February 1991 edition of Dragon (Issue #166), Jim Bambra thought that "Fans of pulp adventure and the Indiana Jones movies will find this supplement very much to their tastes [...]
 Characters can wander the streets of Cairo or enter the surrounding deserts, seeking to thwart the schemes of Dr. Mobius and his unscrupulous henchmen."